gcestaro/alura-kafka-studies/README.md

 # alura-kafka-studies

 ## Install
+### Java
+Java 17 was used.
+You can download it [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) or try the other version [here](https://www.oracle.com/java/technologies/java-se-glance.html).

+### Maven
+Apache Maven 3.8.6 was used.
+You can download it [here](https://maven.apache.org/download.cgi)

+### Kafka
-Download and install Kafka latest. [link](https://kafka.apache.org/downloads)
+Download and install the latest Kafka version [here](https://kafka.apache.org/downloads).

 Note: Version used at time was 3.2.1